ThalesGroup/gokube/README.md

 #### Set up your environment

 gokube is aware of HTTP_PROXY, HTTPS_PROXY and NO_PROXY environment variables.
-When these variables are set, they are used to download the gokube dependencies and to configure docker daemon.
+When these variables are set, they are used to download the gokube dependencies and to configure the Docker daemon.
-You can define different proxy values for docker daemon in using --http-proxy, --https-proxy and --no-proxy init command flags
+You can define different proxy values for the Docker daemon in using the --http-proxy, --https-proxy, and --no-proxy init command flags.

 #### Set up your directory

 You’ll need a place to store the gokube executable:
 * Open Windows Explorer.
-* Create a new folder: C:\gokube, assuming you want gokube on your C drive, although this can go anywhere.
+* Create a new folder: C:\gokube (assuming you want gokube on your C drive, although this can be placed anywhere).
-* Create a subfolder in the gokube folder: C:\gokube\bin
+* Create a subfolder in the gokube folder: C:\gokube\bin.

 #### Download binary

 * The latest release for gokube can be download on the [Releases page](https://github.com/thalesgroup/gokube/releases/latest).
 * Copy executable file to: C:\gokube\bin
-* The gokube executable will be named as gokube-version-type+platform.arch.exe.
+* The gokube executable will be named as gokube-<version>-<type>-<platform>.<arch>.exe.
 Rename the executable to gokube.exe for ease of use.

 #### Verify the executable